kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/opa/_index.md

 ### Testing our configuration
 The OIDC flow redirects the client (in this case, your browser) to a login page hosted by Dex.
-Since Dex is running in your cluster and is not publicly reachable, we need some additional configuration to make our example work:
+Since Dex is running in your cluster and is not publicly reachable, we need some additional configuration to make our example work.
+Please note that this is just a workaround to reduce the amount of configuration necessary for this example to work.

 1. Port-forward the Dex service so that it is reachable from you machine at `localhost:32000`:
 ```shell